Did you know …

 Applying for the correct visa, based on your own personal situation is the first step.
 There are several viasa options for Americans to move to Spain, the most popular are:

-- Retirement Visa: If you are over 65 and have a steady source of income, you can apply for a retirement visa.
+- Retirement Visa: If you are over 65 and have a steady source of income, you can apply for this visa.
 This visa allows you to live in Spain for up to one year and can be renewed every year.

 - Golden Visa: The most popular option!
 See more details below …